“An Inviting Entry”

 - A climbing Hydrangea vine was planted at the base of the chimney to mask the dominant feature as it matures.

+This award winning project received a coveted gold medal from the Long Island Nursery and Landscape Association.
 The re-designed landscape has transformed this home’s un-inviting and hidden entry to a scene out of the countryside, with gardens and stone walkways that welcome guests into the home.
 The new driveway has more space and easier parking while an irregular bluestone inlay by the rear gate serves as an entrance to the back landscape.

 WHAT THE CLIENT SAID